Abner Hunt Francis: West Coast migration and activism

 Abner Hunt Francis arrived with his wife and brother, I.B.
 Francis (Isaac B. Francis), in Portland, Oregon in 1851.
 Abner and his family were among the only African-American residents in the city.
 Shortly after opening their boarding house, Abner's brother was jailed for violating the territorial exclusion law of 1849.
 The family was subsequently ordered to appear in front of Justice Orville C. Pratt who ordered their removal from the territory within 4 months.
 In December 1851, an exception petition signed by 225 Oregon residents was presented to the territorial legislature which sparked an unsuccessful attempt to abolish the exclusion law.
 However, Abner and his family resided in Oregon for the next 10 years, amassing a fortune of $36,000 through his successful business ventures until bankruptcy finally encouraged the family to relocate.
 In 1865 they voluntary left Portland and begun residing in Victoria, Canada where he became the first black person elected to Victoria city council.
 However in 1865, the day after being sworn in, Francis resigned since he was not listed in the 1863 Assessment Role.

 Death

-Abner Hunt Francis's obituary was published in the March 28th edition of Daily British Colonialist in 1872.
+Abner Hunt Francis's obituary was published in the March 28th edition of Daily British Colonist in 1872.
 Francis was accredited as an influential member of the colored community.
 His death was quite sudden and attributed to inflammation of the bowels.